binomnpx/zelda1-disassembly/README.md

 The following features remain or need tweaking:

+- Books are found in place of the white sword and the magical sword from the base game.
 - Allow certain enemies to be hit by the rod and bow (some enemies are normally immune).
 - Adjust damage values.
 I have already messed with these but I need to change them.
 	- Rod and bow remain at base damage.
 The sword becomes more powerful depending on which book is active.
 Otherwise, damage is equal to the beginning sword.
 	- Enemies normally immune to rod/bow take half damage unless the green book is active.
-- If you chose the rod, you take double damage from enemies.

 If you chose the sword: